Hiring An Electronic Assembly Service

 The OEM is the Original Equipment Manufacturer.
 An OEM focuses on product development and innovation in its industry.
 Their part design and production may be marketed or resold by another manufacturer, but the OEM will retain the rights to the part.

 While some OEMs handle all aspects of electronic manufacturing, others outsource the manufacturing process to an electronics manufacturer.

 An ECM (Electronic Contract Manufacturer) makes the electronic parts for the OEM.
 Though the parts are manufactured by the ECM, the OEM typically puts their name on the part when selling to customers.

 When the OEM outsources their electronic manufacturing, they are partnering with an Electronic Manufacturing Service (EMS).
 AN EMS designs, manufactures, tests, ships, and repairs electronic parts and assemblies for OEMs.
 Some EMS partners offer product development, design assistance, supply chain management, and other valuable services.

 The OEM and EMS form a true partnership through electronic component prototyping, testing, and manufacturing.
 This partnership adds efficiency to the product.
 Expert engineers are skilled in the best design and components to use.
 This helps streamline your material and labor costs, getting the product to market faster and at a lower cost.

 Making sure your EMS manufacturer adheres to quality standards ensures that the electronic builds will meet regulatory requirements for any industry.

 What is Electronic Manufacturing Services (EMS)?

 An Electronic Manufacturing Services (EMS) provider is a company that designs, manufactures, tests, distributes, and provides services for the electronic components and assemblies for OEMs.
 Sometimes they are referred to as an ECM (Electronic Contract Manufacturer).
 While many EMS providers are located overseas, there are many benefits to partnering with a domestic electronic manufacturing services business.
-EMS manufacturers are able to offer electronic assembly services for high and low-volume clients, as well as components for a variety of industries.
+EMS manufacturers are able to offer electronic manufacturing services for high and low-volume clients, as well as components for a variety of industries.

 Surface mount technology (SMT) on printed circuit boards (PCB) has allowed for more rapid assembly of electronics.
 Many OEMs found that outsourcing their PCB assembly greatly reduced their bottom line.